 Once you have selected one of the profiles, you can start adjusting your custom overclock.
 Expanding into Manual gives you the most extensive options.
 Here, you can adjust anything from core multipliers to boost overrides, PFT, TDC, EDC, etc.

-Alternatively, you can use AMD’s auto-overclocking feature, which attempts to adjust those values and the core voltage automatically.
-Naturally, the auto-overclocking feature won’t be as good or efficient as making adjustments manually, but it’s still better than nothing.
+Alternatively, you can use AMD’s self-boosting feature, which attempts to adjust those values and the core voltage automatically.
+Naturally, the self-boosting feature won’t be as good or efficient as making adjustments manually, but it’s still better than nothing.

-It’s also worth trying to enable Precision Boost Overdrive (PBO) which can be explained as a more complex form of auto overclocking.
-This could potentially deliver better performance without you having to waste time adjusting overclocking settings.
+It’s also a good idea to activate Precision Boost Overdrive (PBO) which can be described as a more advanced type of automatic overclocking.
+This may provide improved performance without the need to spend time modifying overclocking configurations.

 ClockTuner For Ryzen (CTR) – AMD CPUs only